Zia-/OSM_route_length_calculation/README.md

 3- Run the "extensions.sql" SQL code in pgAdmin3 SQL Editor in order to create the PostGIS and pgRouting extensions for our newly created database.

 4- Import the downloaded OSM XML file into our newly created db using "osm2pgrouting" tool from Terminal.
-Here variables are <full_path_of_osm_xml_file>, <database_name>, <postgres_user> and <postgres_password>, if one has installed the database under normal setup on a local machine.
+Here variables are 'full_path_of_osm_xml_file', 'database_name', 'postgres_user' and 'postgres_password', if one has installed the database under normal setup on a local machine.

-osm2pgrouting -file <full_path_of_osm_xml_file> -conf /usr/share/osm2pgrouting/mapconfig.xml -host localhost -port 5432 -dbname <database_name> -user <postgres_user> -passwd <postgres_password> -clean
+osm2pgrouting -file 'full_path_of_osm_xml_file' -conf /usr/share/osm2pgrouting/mapconfig.xml -host localhost -port 5432 -dbname <database_name> -user 'postgres_user' -passwd 'postgres_password' -clean

 5- Import DEM raster file using "raster2pgsql" programe from Terminal.
-Here varaibles are <full_path_of_DEM_raster_image>, <postgres_user> and <database_name>.
+Here varaibles are 'full_path_of_DEM_raster_image', 'postgres_user' and 'database_name'.
 Depending upon the extent and resolution of used DEM, its gonna take a while to create dem table inside the database.

-raster2pgsql -I -C -Y -t 1x1 -s 4326 <full_path_of_DEM_raster_image> dem | psql -h localhost -p 5432 -U <postgres_user> -d <database_name>
+raster2pgsql -I -C -Y -t 1x1 -s 4326 'full_path_of_DEM_raster_image' dem | psql -h localhost -p 5432 -U <postgres_user> -d 'database_name'

 6- Create some initial tables which will hold the splitted roads by running "table.sql".

 7- Create mesh table of desired resolution and extent using OSM_route_splitting_mesh repository (https://github.com/Zia-/OSM_route_splitting_mesh).

 8- Now split the imported line features from OSM XML data, using mesh table, by running the "split.py" python script.
-Use the newly created mesh table at line 11 (variable <mesh_table_name>).
+Use the newly created mesh table at line 11 (variable 'mesh_table_name').

 9- Run the "alter.sql" SQL code to calculate the centroid points of the used DEM.